interlay/interlay.github.io/docs/vault/guide.md

 Vaults need to maintain their collateral above the [secure collateral threshold](vault/overview?id=secure-collateral) to be able to back new iBTC/kBTC.

+If Vaults fall below the [premium redeem threshold](vault/overview?id=premium-redeem), anyone can redeem against these Vaults and receive a premium that is slashed from the Vault's collateral.

 Most importantly, Vaults need to ensure [that at all times they are above the liquidation threshold](vault/overview?id=vault-liquidation).

 ### Increasing Collateral

-Adding new collateral will increase the collateral threshold.
+Adding new collateral will increase the collateralization rate.

 **Web UI**